zio/zio/docs/datatypes/tmap.md

 } yield tMap).commit
 ```

-Note that both `transform` and `transformValues` serve the same purpose as `map`.
+Note that both `transform` and `transformValues` serve the same purpose as `map` and `mapValues`.
 The reason for naming them differently was to emphasize a distinction in their nature.
 Namely, both `transform` and `transformValues` are destructive - calling them can modify the collection.

 Folds the elements of a `TMap` using the specified associative binary operator: